chinyun/Portfolio/README.md

 # Portfolio
-This is my portfolio website. (building)
+This website is my portfolio that demonstrates my works.